amybauer/tutorials-and-guides/use_git_mini_tutorial.md

 of a online git repository to our computer by cloning it from github.
 In our browser, we navigate to the repository we wish to clone.
 Here, we click on the green code button to retrieve the link.
-Since we previously added a SSH key to our profile, we will clone using the SSH path.
+Since we previously added a SSH key to our profile, we will clone using the **SSH** path.

 <img src="./github/git_clone.png" alt="find clone link on github" width="533" height="240">

     git init                   # create a new local repository

-    git clone <url>            # make a local copy of a repository from the web git clone git@github.com:Campbell-Lab-FMEL/test.git   #
+    git clone <url>            # make a local copy of a repository from the web git clone git@github.com:Campbell-Lab-FMEL/test.git   # this is the SSH path

+We can also clone using the **https** url.
+However, we would then have to enter our github login and personal token every single time we want to push or pull something from the remote repository.

-Now that we the repository to our directory, we can check if the cloning was successful by listing all folders inside our directory using the `ls` command.
+Now that we downloaded a copy of the remote repository to our directory, we can check if the cloning was successful by listing all folders inside our current directory using the `ls` command.
 We will then navigate into the newly created directory.

     ls                          # lists all elements within the directory